 Freshwater resources are subject to the Stockholm Declaration, as well as the Rio Declaration.
 The River Oder case and the Gabcikovo-Nagymaros case reinforced the international legal principles that the rights of riparian states concerning shared watercourses are not unlimited, and one riverbank state cannot deprive another state of a right to an equal and reasonable share of riparian resources.

 The 1966 Helsinki Rules, reinforced by the 2004 Berlin Rules, reinforced the principles of equitable utilization and non-significant harm to other watercourse states.

 Gabcikovo – Nagymaros (1997) – Hungary abandoned its part of a treaty between Hungary and the Czech and Slovak Republic in 1992 in response to domestic pressure.
-The ICJ found that Hungary could not abandon, and Czechoslovakia was entitled to proceed in 1991 but not in 1992.
-This was an important case because it confirmed the principle of equal participation and environmental consideration as part of the obligations of riverbank states.
-It also recognized that environmental impacts need to be continuously assessed and that sustainable development was a valid consideration.
+The ICJ found that Hungary could not abandon it, and Czechoslovakia was entitled to proceed in 1991 but not in 1992.
+This was a critical case because it confirmed the principle of equal participation and environmental consideration as part of the obligations of riverbank states.
+It also recognized that environmental impacts must be continuously assessed and that sustainable development was a valid consideration.

 Pulp Mills (2010) – Argentina claimed that Uruguay failed to notify and consult with Argentina before building pulp mills under a 1975 treaty.
 The court reinforced the principle that a balance must be achieved between the rights of the riparian states to economically benefit from the river and the need to protect it from environmental damage.
 The court found that Uruguay breached the agreement by failing to conduct an environmental impact assessment and consult with Argentina on the results.
-The court also noted that the EIA bust be conducted before the project and environmental impacts assessed continuously thereafter.
+The court also noted that the EIA must be conducted before the project, and environmental impacts must be assessed continuously.

 1997 United Nations Watercourses Convention